EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 _____________________________________________

 The envelope functions are smoothed generalizations of Hankel functions that are found in **LMTO** programs.
-Unlike the normal Hankel functions, the smoothed versions — convolutions of ordinary Hankel functions and Gaussian functions — are regular at the origin.
+Unlike the normal Hankel functions, the smoothed versions — [convolutions of ordinary Hankel functions and Gaussian functions(/docs/code/smhankels/) — are regular at the origin.
 Their smoothness is controlled by an extra degree of freedom, the gaussian width or "smoothing" radius <i>r<sub>s</sub></i>.
 [This page](/docs/code/smhankels/) defines them and outlines some of their mathematical properties.
-A detailed  description of them can be found in [this J. Math.
+A detailed  description of them can be found in this [J. Math.
 Phys. paper](http://dx.doi.org/10.1063/1.532437).

 Smooth Hankels are a significantly better choice of basis than the customary **LMTO** basis set constructed of normal Hankels.
 However, the smoothing introduces complications because the augmentation of a smoothed Hankel function is less straightforward than of a normal Hankel.
 The envelope functions are not screened into a tight-binding representation, as in the second-generation and later generation **LMTO** methods; thus wave functions are evaluated by Ewald summation.
-A real-space version using screened envelope functions is in progress.
+An new basis, "Jigsaw Puzzle Orbitals,"  makes use of screening and some other tricks to construct a highly accurate, short ranged, minimal basis of envelope functions tailored to the potential of the solid.

 ### *Local Orbitals*
 _____________________________________________